 To Quick Pick, or Not to Quick Pick… That is the Question

 A recent survey shows that 80% of lottery players choose “quick pick” when selecting their numbers.
 These brave individuals are leaving their fortune in the hands (motherboards?) of a computer system.
-The remaining 20% of lottery players take luck into their own hands and select their own numbers.
-When lottery representatives were asked who has the better chance of winning, they answered without hesitation that it’s a 50/50 situation.
+The remaining 20% of lottery players take luck into their own hands and select their numbers.
+When lottery representatives were asked who has a better chance of winning, they answered without hesitation that it’s a 50/50 situation.